 - 1. Remove the five screws on top of the air cleaner/filter cover. - 2.
-Lift the air/cleaner/filter cover away from the air cleaner/filter housing. - 3.
-Pull out the air cleaner/filter.
+Lift the air/cleaner/filter cover away from the air cleaner/filter housing.

 If part replacement is necessary, the part must be replaced with one of the same part number or with an equivalent part.
 Use of a replacement part without the same (Continued)